enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/block.md

 }
 ```

-Via these ingresses, one can query blocks in the world and their properties.
+Via these Ingresses, one can query blocks in the world and their properties.

 These tricks will blunder if their target is not being observed.